Why study History?

-History is for students who have a genuine curiosity about different periods of history including some familiar topics, and some new stories you will discover for the first time.
-It suits students who enjoy a good debate, and want to develop academic reading, writing and speaking skills.
+History is for students who have a genuine curiosity about different periods of history, including both familiar topics and new stories you will discover for the first time.
+It suits students who enjoy a good debate and want to develop their academic reading, writing, and speaking skills.

 If you choose this course you would benefit from: